kristjank/ark-api/README.md

 ```

 ### Vote for the selected delegates
-Vote for the selected delegates.
-Maximum of 33 delegates at once.
+Vote for the selected delegate - only 1 delegate can be voted from each Ark address at a time.

 **Request**
 ```js